FallenAstaroth/stink/docs/en.md

 # stink

-Cookies and passwords stealer in just 2 lines.
-Sending to Telegram.
+Stealer in just 2 lines with sending to telegram.

 ## Description
-`stink` is just starting its development.
-Its functionality will be expanded in the future.
+The `stink` already has an impressive functionality that will only expand.

 ## Navigation
 * [Current features](#Сurrent-features)